 Methods of demonstrating/teaching specific concepts of structural behaviour

 Methods of assessment

 Abstracts shortlisted as finalists for the award will be invited to complete a full report on their submission.
-The full report should be a maximum of 5,000 words (including 250 per illustration) provided as .doc file or PDF, with figures, graphs and other pictures as .tif, PDF or .png at 300 dpi or the highest resolution possible.
+The full report should be a minimum of 3,000 words (including 250 per illustration).

 Judges will consider: